07 Jan Do I need to register for VAT - The complete guide

 Making sense of VAT

-Here at ASfB, we look after the VAT returns for small SMEs through to large businesses, providing an efficient service with clear advice.
+Here at ASfB, we look after the VAT returns for small SMEs through to large businesses, providing efficient accountancy services with clear advice.

 If you want to find out more about the joys of VAT and the schemes appropriate to your business, why not call us on 01202 755600 or email email@example.com.